 Although noise is the most common form of nuisance, car repairs, DIY, badly controlled pets, bonfires and rubbish, can also cause a nuisance if you are not considerate to your neighbours.

 Any complaints made that are specifically about noise nuisance will normally be dealt with by the Council's Environmental Health officers, based at the Council Offices in Weeley and they can be contacted by telephoning 01255 686767.

 If your neighbours are causing you a nuisance:

 - try talking to them first, as they may not know that their actions are disturbing you;

-- report to us by using our downloadable nuisance or anti social behaviour form or on-line form in our useful form area;
+- report to us by using our on-line form or downloadable nuisance or anti social behaviour form;

 - If this doesn't help to solve the problem, you can contact our Tenancy Management section by telephoning 01255 686488;